Bosnia and Herzegovina Youth Leadership and Professional Development for Teachers in the United States

 The selected participants will receive orientation materials in the weeks prior to the start of the program to help prepare them for the Program and their trip to the United States.

-During Phase 1, participants will take part in a pre-departure orientation as the beginning of this Leadership program.
-Participants and their families will have an opportunity to meet Embassy staff to discuss the program.
+During Phase 1, participants will take part in a pre-departure orientation as the beginning of this leadership program.
+Participants and their families will have an opportunity to meet Embassy and Terra Art staff to discuss the program.

 After their return to Bosnia and Herzegovina and through the summer, participants will be responsible for completing Phase 3 of the program: conducting a leadership project in their communities.
 Program Staff and the U.S. Embassy will present certificates to the participants upon the completion of their projects.